 Inplace upgrade from old versions

 Since AnduinOS currently does not have its own dedicated software repository (all software packages are sourced from Ubuntu), updates to AnduinOS itself are, for now, handled by executing a bash script.
-In the future, we plan to integrate the update mechanism directly into the sudo apt upgrade
+In the future, we plan to integrate the update mechanism directly into the sudo apt upgrade command.

 1.1.0 → 1.1.10